How to Reduce Hiring Bias Using Applicant Tracking Systems

 Post-Hire Performance and Retention by Source

-If your bias-reduction measures are working, you should see improved quality-of-hire across demographic groups over time not just more diverse hiring.
-This reported improved post-hire performance demonstrating that equitable process and quality-of-hire are reinforcing, not competing, goals.
+If your bias-reduction measures are working, you should see improved quality of hire across demographic groups over time, not just more diverse hiring.
+This reported improvement in post-hire performance demonstrates that equitable process and quality of hire are reinforcing, not competing, goals.

 Conclusion